 Julia is using her sabbatical to create a virtual playful teaching and positive mental health art installation, allowing her to further explore multi-sensory learning, compassionate pedagogy and mental wellbeing.
 This involves exploration of the theories underpinning her work including constructionism, flow theory and compassionate pedagogy.

 Nick is spending his sabbatical creating an online resource that covers the eight major aspects of being a product designer, which will be accessible to all.
 This will enable aspirational students to learn additional skills and improve their employability, and also support weaker students who can access additional exercises and digital tutorials to practice their core skills and achieve a better grade.

-The call for CAI Fellowships will be open to all DMU teaching staff.
-A panel of experts to be set up by CAI will be appointed as and when to scrutinise and award the Fellowships.
+CAI Fellowships are open to all DMU teaching staff.
+A panel of experts will be appointed to scrutinise and award the fellowships.
 Appointed CAI Sabbatical Fellows will have the opportunity to pursue a project of pedagogic interest to them as well as make a presentation at the end of their Fellowship.
-Potential fellows will need the support of their Head of School/Department to be considered.
+Potential Fellows will need the support of their head of school/department to be considered.

 The opportunity to apply for the 2021 CAI Sabbatical Fellowship will be announced later this year.